Chapter 17:

 "T-that's..."

-As I slowly began walking towards him with my fists harshly clenched, I spoke coldly.
 "You seem insistent on maintaining your silence.
 In that case, allow me to speak on your behalf.
-You, a fully grown man, were chasing after a young woman who made her boundaries clear.
+You, a fully grown man, were chasing after a young woman who made the boundaries clear.
 You insist that we are the ones in the wrong... but you know exactly what your intentions were.
 You will not speak, because you can not speak.
 You will not act, because you can not act.
-There is not a single word that can justify what you did, and if there truly is a lesson to be taught, it will be taught by me... to you."
+Nothing you say can justify what you tried to do—and if there truly is a lesson to be taught, it will be taught by me... to you."

-"The point is, 'sir,' do we need to be respectful to those who don't even try to do the same for us?" she smirked.
+"The point is, sir, do we need to be respectful to those who don't even try to do the same for us?" she smirked.
 "Learn to respect a woman's choice first.
 Otherwise, you'll just keep making a fool of yourself like you did today."

 The man stumbled away in fear while his friends followed him.
-What a shameful human being.
-It seems like people out in the normal world are living a fantasy, ignorant of the consequences of their actions.
-The same could be said about those who tread the underworld, but there are also those who make them pay.
-Prime example: me.
+What a pathetic excuse for a human being.
+It's like people in the normal world are living a fantasy, blissfully ignorant of the consequences of their actions.

-Ayaka suddenly jerked her head at me, eyes sharp and seemingly furious.
+Taiyori suddenly jerked her head at me, eyes sharp and seemingly furious.
 "Just what were you about to do to him?"

 "W-what do you mean?"
 I gulped.